 Pho is a true fusion dish, influenced by the French and Chinese, quintessentially Vietnamese.
 The name, pronounced ‘FIR’ comes from the French feu (fire), as in the dish pot-au-feu.
 We have also added a collection of soups from all over Vietnam, all with Dandelion flair!

 Wagyu beef pho, with raw sirloin and braised brisket and tail, with side of peanut sate sauce# 15/27

 Free range chicken pho, soft cooked organic egg# 13/24

-Peking duck with egg noodle broth, roast duck and cinnamon mint# 15/28
+Peking duck with egg noodle broth of cassia bark and star anise# 15/28

 Water chestnut, water spinach and taro dumplings soup of sweet and sour coconut, lemongrass and kaffir lime#* 12/22